trunhquang/todolist/docs/DEVELOPMENT_BLUEPRINT.md

 - [ ] Task/project changes propagate in realtime across devices
 - [ ] Offline create/update/delete queued and synced when online
 - [ ] Conflicts resolved deterministically (last-write-wins + activityLog)
-- [ ] Recurring generator creates next instances at the correct cadence and stops per endDate
+- [ ] Recurring generator creates next instances at the correct cadence and stops per endDate; additionally, halts generation for tasks linked to projects that are `closed`
 - [ ] Lists handle 1k+ tasks with stable scrolling and pagination

 #### Authorization Rules for Tasks/Projects (Phase 2)